Managing locations for SIP trunk service providers in Lync Server 2013

 By using Lync Server's Secondary Location Information service option to connect to a third-party database, you can group and manage locations by using an offline platform.
 A benefit to this approach is that in addition to associating locations to network identifiers, you can associate locations to a user.
 This means that the Location Information service can return multiple addresses, originating from the Secondary Location Information service, to a Lync Server client.
 The user can then choose the most appropriate location.

 To integrate with the Location Information service, the third-party database must follow the Lync Server Location Request/Response schema.
 For details, see "[MS-E911WS]: Web Service for E911 Support Protocol Specification" at http://go.microsoft.com/fwlink/p/?linkid=213819.
-For details about deploying a Secondary Location Information service, see Configure a Secondary Location Information Service in the Deployment documentation.
+For details about deploying a Secondary Location Information service, see Configure a secondary Location Information service in Lync Server 2013 in the Deployment documentation.

-For details about populating the location database, see Configure the Location Database in the Deployment documentation.
+For details about populating the location database, see Configure the location database in Lync Server 2013 in the Deployment documentation.

 After you populate the location database, you need to develop a strategy for updating the database as the network configuration changes.
 The following questions will help you determine how to maintain the location database.